openebs-archive/maya/README.md

 ## Maya

-Maya is the storage orchestration system for managing persistent storage for millions of containers.
+Maya is the storage orchestration system for managing storage for millions of containers.
 Maya can accomplish complex storage management tasks with deceptive simplicity.
-Maya can manage storage across multiple Maya-Realms (aka clusters/environements), that are co-located or geographically seperated and can also run from a single host.
+Maya can manage storage across multiple Maya-Realms (aka clusters/environements), that are co-located or geographically seperated and can also run from within a single host.

 TODO: Link to the Architecture Diagram.